KidkArolis/navstack.js/README.md

 ## CHANGELOG / JOURNAL :)

+### 0.3.4

+  - call renderStack before every loadPage call, this way we render parts of application as it's being prepared and the app has a chance to display loading animations in subviews.

 ### 0.3.3

   - fix the index (/) route handling.
 Always open index route if page contains it.